cloned2k16/FlatEarth/README.md

 there are plenty of disputed theories tath make sense of being **FLAT**
 ( just limited by imagination )
 1) A divine Snowball which God plays with ..
-2) A spache Rock having a FLAT surface flying around in the universe ..
+2) A space Rock having a FLAT surface flying around in the universe ..
 3) A Simulation Bubble ..  ( Either for God or some Entity to play with )
 4) A Spaceship containing us in a Echosystem Bubble
 5) A crater on the Moon ( to fully understand which you need to understand e=mc^2 better than Einsten himself )